nf-core/coproid/docs/source/usage.md

 -   the path the reference genomes `fasta` files
 -   the path to other reference genomes `bowtie2` index files
 -   the names of the two reference species
--   the genome size of the `bowtie2` indexed reference species

 Example: